fhammerschmidt/textbook/src/chapters/modules/encapsulation.md

 let kupo_pp fmt s = Format.fprintf fmt "%s kupo" s;;
 #install_printer kupo_pp;;
 ```

-The format specifier `"%s kupo"` means: insert the next argument after it as a
-string in place of `%s`.
-The language of format specifiers is quite rich; we
-won't cover it here, but you can consult the manual.

 Now you can see that the toplevel adds " kupo" to each string while printing it,
 even though it's not actual a part of the original string: